Reducing the Netezza Query Runtime on Very Large Tables

 In this blog we’ll show you how to massively reduce the runtime of Netezza queries on very large tables.

-In this example, one of our Virtual DBA customers, a Telco, was asking for advice on how to improve the runtime on various queries against large tables containing call detail records (CDR's).
+In this example, one of our Netezza Support Plus managed tier customers, a Telco, was asking for advice on how to improve the runtime on various queries against large tables containing call detail records (CDR’s).
 In this example we partitioned one of these tables containing 7 months of data into monthly partitions and created a UNION ALL view over them.

 $ cat cdrs_vw.sql